Top 10 Tips for Preparing for the HAA

 Having a more descriptive answer rather than an analytical answer

 One key marking point in the HAA is to mark your historical insight and perceptiveness, as well as your analytical ability.
 Hence, your answer should contain evidence of imaginative engagement with the text and should constantly try and draw plausible and reasonable historical inferences from it.
 Critical reading of the text should also be done, and this could be done so by reflecting carefully on the quality of the evidence, such as noting if the source is primary or secondary if the author is an eye-witness or a primary source, and how long ago the source was written.
-Suggesting if the author is an objective or subjective writer, and speculating about the nature of his subjectivities is also another way to critically analyze the text.
+Suggesting if the author is an objective or subjective writer, and speculating about the nature of his subjectivities is also another way to critically analyse the text.

 Still got a question?
 Leave a comment